jeremy-steinberg/TPR-game/README.md

    ```

 2. **Setup the game:**
-   - Choose a directory to load resources from.
+   - Choose a directory or directories to load resources from.
+   - Select Binyan types
    - Set the display time in milliseconds and the repeat count.
+   - Select Start or Random 10 words

 3. **Interacting with the game:**
    - The game will automatically display images and play corresponding audio files.